top of page

 3. Misdiagnosis and Co-Occurring Conditions

-Girls and women are more likely to be seen as emotional and are more likely to internalize their autistic traits, experiencing anxiety, depression, personality disorders, or eating difficulties, rather than the outwardly visible behaviors seen in boys.
+Women and AFAB individuals are more likely to be seen as emotional and are more likely to internalize their autistic traits, experiencing anxiety, depression, personality disorders, or eating difficulties, rather than the outwardly visible behaviors seen in cisgender boys.
 These neurotypes tend to overshadow autistic traits.

-As a result, there is a higher rate of misdiagnosis with anxiety, OCD, depression, and personality disorders, especially borderline personality disorder (BPD) in women and girls, without autism being considered.
+As a result, there is a higher rate of misdiagnosis with anxiety, OCD, depression, and personality disorders, especially borderline personality disorder (BPD) in women and AFAB individuals, without autism being considered.

 4. Diagnostic Bias

-Based on previous research, autism was estimated to be more common in boys and men than in women and girls.
-Autism is seen to be 4 times more common in boys and men.
+Based on previous research, autism was estimated to be more common in boys and AMAB individuals than in women and AFAB individuals.
+Autism was seen to be 4 times more common in cisgender men.

-But recent research is beginning to shift this ratio and notice that girls and women are likely just as likely to be autistic, but it is the research gap that is explaining the gap in the diagnostic rate.
+But recent research is beginning to shift this ratio and notice that women and AFAB individuals are likely just as likely to be autistic, but it is the research gap that is explaining the gap in the diagnostic rate.

 5. Gender Stereotypes

-Cultural expectations that girls should be polite, quiet, and socially adaptable mean that autistic girls who comply may not be seen as struggling.
+Cultural expectations that women and AFAB individuals should be polite, quiet, and socially adaptable mean that autistic girls who comply may not be seen as struggling.

 Conversely, if their differences are noticeable, they may be labeled “shy” or “sensitive” instead of autistic.